Experiment With Style Transfer

 Wassily Wassilyevich Kandinsky was a Russian painter generally credited as the pioneer of abstract art.

 This one from Kandinsky look promising at the time I was collecting style images.
-Kandinsky Style Transfer Example Several Circles
+Several Circles by Wassily Kandinsky.13

 The result is less than awesome although it has grown on me a little.
 Too much black in the style image or too many training epochs.